JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-entra-workload-id.markdown

 I can tell from experience, that tiny typos in the issuer or subject can cause it to fail.
 So, be careful with those.

-Now we have a working setup where our workload uses managed identity to access Azure resources.
+Now we have a working setup where our workload is capable of using  managed identity.
-It means that we can deploy images that inside use Azure CLI or Azure SDKs to access Azure resources.
+It means that we can deploy images that inside them use Azure CLI, Azure PowerShell or Azure SDKs to access Azure resources.

 Here is an example how to login to Azure using the federated token: